nrfconnect/sdk-nrf/doc/nrf/installation/assistant.rst

 *********************

 Before you start setting up the toolchain, install available updates for your operating system.
-See :ref:`gs_recommended_versions` for information on the supported operating systems and Zephyr features.
+See :ref:`requirements` for information on the supported operating systems and Zephyr features.

 Additionally, make sure you install the Universal version of SEGGER J-Link.
 This is required for SEGGER J-Link to work correctly with both Intel and ARM assemblies.

-.. _tcm_setup:
+.. _auto_installation_tcm_setup:

 .. rst-class:: numbered-step